shijun/ripple/README.md

 Development Environment Information
 ===================================

-I'm developing Ripple on Ubuntu 10.10 (Maverick Meerkat), so that means I'm using somewhat old versions of the following: Python (2.6), PLY (3.3), and LLVM (2.7).
-Ripple is coded with forward compatibility in mind though.
-It should work in newer versions of Python at least.
+I'm developing Ripple on Linux Mint 14, which is based off of Ubuntu 12.10 (Quantal Quetzal), so that means I'm using somewhat old versions of the
+following: Python (3.2), PLY (3.4), and LLVM (3.1).
+Ripple may not work with Python 2.

 Licensing
 =========